Off-the-Beaten Path Amalfi Coast

 If that’s what you’re looking for, here are my tips.

-Tips for a hidden Amalfi Coast experience
+Tips for a Hidden Gem Amalfi Coast Experience

 1. Drive from Naples to the Amalfi Coast